TsukudaniVanish/cc/README.md

 # cc
-cc is a my subset of c compiler making project.
+cc is a subset of c compiler.

 ## Files